 The Center for Judaic Studies has a number of modest travel awards available to sponsor students who wish to spend time studying and researching abroad.
 Support is awarded throughout the academic year based on the availability of funds.
-In addition, a variety of student awards for academic achievement in Judaic Studies and Hebrew are conferred in the Spring of each year during the annual awards ceremony hosted by the Department of Literatures, Cultures, and Languages and during our annual Academic Convocation on the Holocaust.
+In addition, a variety of student awards for academic achievement in Judaic Studies are conferred in the spring of each year during the annual awards ceremony hosted by the Department of Literatures, Cultures, and Languages and during our annual Academic Convocation on the Holocaust.
 Award recipients are nominated by faculty teaching courses in Hebrew and Judaic Studies.

 Postdoctoral fellowship awards are also available for qualified graduate students.